Qberto/ML_ObjectDetection_CAFO/README.md

 ## Step 2: Annotation and Labeling of the Images

+Goal: We need to generate TFRecords: the inputs to our CNN.
+To do this, we must use our exported images and manually label where the Kentucky CAFO site resides in each image.
+This is used by the CNN to

 ## Step 3: CNN Model Training

 ## Step 4: CNN Model visual verification

 ## Step 5: Output feature transfer to GIS

+### Appendix A: CNN Model Pseudocode

+The CNN Model pseudocode can be categorized by two general steps: Feedforward and backpropagation.
+In other terms, the movement of the data through the neural network, and the learning or training of the model given results in an iteration.
+A single feedforward and backpropagation loop is known as an "epoch".

+#### Feedforward:
+input > weight > hidden layer 1 (activation function) > weights > hidden layer 2 (activation function) > weights > output layer

+#### Backpropagation:
+compare output to intended output > cost function (cross entropy) optimization function (optimizer) > minimize cost (AdamOptimizer, Stochastic Gradient Descent, AdaGrad, etc.)

+#### Epoch:
+feedforward + backpropagation